nadavrt/database-backupper/README.md

 * Browse, import, export or delete previously created backups.
 * Find your desirable backup using several available filters.
 * Choose from three available GUI color theme sets.
-* Quickly change which databse you are connected to or add .htaccess password protection without the need to edit the application files.
+* Quickly change which database you are connected to or add .htaccess password protection without the need to edit the application files.

 ### How To Setup